What is a Non-dependant?

 If you or your household's circumstances change, it is possible that your entitlement to Housing Benefit could be affected.
 If your entitlement reduces or ends as a result of any change, depending on the date from which the change is effective from, it could result in an overpayment of Housing Benefit.
 An overpayment can occur regardless of whether the payments of Housing Benefit are made to you or direct to us.

 In the first instance, please contact your local Housing Benefit team should you disagree with the overpayment - as you have the right to appeal against an overpayment within 28 days of receiving the initial notification letter.
-Please also contact our Income Management team on 0800 035 22 11 from a landline or 0300 303 8325 from a mobile (if you have inclusive minutes).
+Please also contact our Income Management team on 0300 561 1111 (this is included in any inclusive calls made from a mobile and low cost for all landlines).

 If an overpayment has been made and you are no longer entitled to help with your rent, you should contact your local Housing Benefit team to arrange repayment of the overpayment directly with them.